apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.bucket.index.num.buckets
-> Only applies if index type is BUCKET_INDEX.
+> Only applies if index type is BUCKET.
 Determine the number of buckets in the hudi table, and each partition is divided to N buckets.<br></br>
 > **Default Value**: 256 (Optional)<br></br>
 > `Config Param: BUCKET_INDEX_NUM_BUCKETS`<br></br>